audioxide/data/data/posts/20160525-reviews-radiohead-ok-computer.md

   insight—in 2016, OK Computer is as relevant now as ever, both culturally and sonically.
 week: 55
+blurb: Its release in 1997 captured a moment in time that was somehow ahead of its own.
+To merely brand it a landmark of the '90s is a disservice to its insight.
+OK Computer is as relevant now as ever, both culturally and sonically.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>The term ‘timeless’ is often carelessly applied.